 What to consider while performance testing your e-commerce applications

 E-tailers have always grappled with the problem of never being able to accurately predict the number of visitors that can come to their site at any point of time.
 E-commerce history is replete with incidents when websites have performed poorly or even buckled under a sudden rush of traffic, leaving shoppers stranded and causing a dip in the brand image of the retailer.

 So, what can retailers do to ensure their sites hold up against a sudden shopping frenzy or a higher than expected traffic?
 The answer lies in adopting a performance testing strategy that takes into account the following key considerations:

-Some transactions tend to be more network intensive than others, for ex: product searches.
+Test all transactions: Some transactions, such as product searches, tend to be more network intensive than others.
 Test such transactions across browsers and devices to ensure optimal transaction processing speed.
 Attention needs to be given to each and every user path possible.
-HP’s desktop and mobile site showed 30% slower performance with the ‘search’ and ‘add to cart’ functions during a Cyber Monday sale.
 Needless to say, when critical operations on the website fail, they can seriously impact the sales targets.

-Cloud provides high scalability and can quickly simulate as many users as required without additional hardware.
-Most e-retailers shy away from adequate and repeated performance testing due to the high costs involved.
+Cloud–based testing: Cloud provides high scalability and can quickly simulate as many users as required without additional hardware.
+Most e-tailers shy away from adequate and repeated performance testing due to the high costs involved.
 Cloud makes performance testing affordable and also makes it possible to test from geographically diverse locations with minimum setup.

-The performance engineering teams at Cigniti Technologies are uniquely positioned to deliver performance testing, performance monitoring and performance engineering services to clients across industries.
-Read our case study on wow we established a Performance Testing Center of Excellence for a large US retailer.
+The team of QA experts at Cigniti is uniquely positioned to deliver performance testing, performance monitoring, and performance engineering services to clients across industries.

 Cigniti is a Global Leader in Independent Quality Engineering & Software Testing Services with offices in US, UK, India, Australia, and Canada.